Alexander, How Will You Vote?

 Over the last six months, I’ve been asked by hundreds of colleagues, “How will you vote?”
-To each of them, I responded much as I have in every presidential election since I cast my first vote.
+Sure as hell not for Clinton, but to each of them, I responded much as I have in every presidential election since I cast my first vote.
 More on that in a moment…

 The contest between Donald Trump and Hillary Clinton has created an extraordinary level of contentiousness, most notably not between political parties but rather between differing constituencies on the right side of the political spectrum.
 Conservatives, especially voters of strong faith, are divided over support for Trump.
 That division is evident even among our staff.
 In 2012, millions of conservative and faithful voters were divided over the Romney-Ryan ticket, and abstained — thus handing Barack Obama a second term.

 But never has a national party candidate created as much intra-party discord as Trump, and it’s notable that the only way Clinton will win this election is because of that discord.
 She’s the weakest candidate the Democrat Party has fielded since Walter Mondale lost 49 states to Ronald Reagan in 1984.
 (A mere 2,500 votes in Mondale’s home state of Minnesota denied Reagan a clean sweep of the Electoral College.)
 I hasten to mention that Mondale was far more honest and qualified than Clinton, who is, arguably, the most corrupt and inept Democrat candidate since the party was established.